Ghanaian cuisine: Soups and stews

 Meat, mushrooms, and seafood may be smoked, salted, or dried for flavour enhancement and preservation.
 Salt fish is widely used to flavour fish-based stews.
 Spices such as thyme, garlic, onions, ginger, peppers, curry, basil, nutmeg, sumbala, Tetrapleura tetraptera (prekese) and bay leaf are typical flavours that characterize Ghanaian cuisine.

 Some common Ghanaian soups include groundnut soup, light (tomato) soup, kontomire (taro leaves) soup, palm nut soup, ayoyo soup and okra soup.
 Ghanaian tomato stew or gravy is a stew that is often served with rice or waakye.
 Other vegetable stews are made with kontomire, garden eggs, egusi (pumpkin seeds), spinach, and okra.
 Among the Ewes, some soups are prepared with gboma (Solanum macrocarpa), yevugboma (European gboma), water leaf or ademe (jute mallow).
 These are commonly eaten with akple, abolo (steamed corn dough), and yakayake (steamed cassava dough).

 Palm oil, coconut oil, shea butter, palm kernel oil, and peanut oil are important oils used for cooking or frying.
-Certain Ghanian dishes require specific oils, which may not be substituted for (for example, palm oil is necessary in okro stew, eto, or fante fante, red red or Gabeans, egusi stew, or mpihu/mpotompoto).
+Certain Ghanaian dishes require specific oils, which may not be substituted for (for example, palm oil is necessary in okro stew, eto, or fante fante, red red or Gabeans, egusi stew, or mpihu/mpotompoto).
 Coconut oil, palm kernel oil, and shea butter have declined in popularity for cooking in Ghana, due to negative advertisements and the introduction of refined oils; they are now mostly used in a few traditional homes, for soap making, and by commercial (street food) food vendors as a cheaper substitute to refined cooking oils.